-road.
-Part of the sanctuary is above the snow line, and includes mountains like Swarg Rohini, Black Peak and Banderpoonch.
-Apart from the Sactuary, the place is a popular tourist destination, mainly because of the beauty of its snow-clad peaks and glaciers.
-It attracts many trekkers and is famous for its fertile green beauty.
-The wide variety of animal species that lives here includes Himalayan black bears, tahr, serow, monal, snow leopard, brown bears, tragapan, chir, bharal, musk deer, koklas, kaleej pheasants and chukor.
-The best season to visit this sanctuary is from May to October.
+Govind Wildlife Sanctuary is situated in an isolated and complex area of Uttarkashi district in Uttarakhand.
+It was established in 1955.
+Part of the sanctuary is above snow line and includes mountains like Swarg Rohini, Black Peak and Banderpoonch.
+The sanctuary attracts many trekkers and is famous for its greenery.
+Wide variety of animal species is found here and they include Himalayan black bear, tahr, serow, monal, snow leopard, brown bear, chir, bharal, musk deer, etc. The sanctuary has avifaunal species like koklas, kaleej tragopan, pheasants and chukor.

 Katarniaghat Wildlife Sanctuary

-.
-It was established in 1976 and it covers an area of 400 km2.
-It is managed along with the Dudhwa National Park and Kishanpur Wildlife Sanctuary, as part of the Dudhwa Tiger Reserve under Project Tiger of the Government of India.
-The Forests of Katerniaghat provide strategic connectivity between tiger habitats of Dudhwa and Kishanpur in India and the Bardia National Park in Nepal.
+Katarniaghat Wildlife Sanctuary is situated in the Terai area of Bahraich district in Uttar Pradesh.
+It was established in 1976 and covers an area of about 400 square kilometers.
+It is managed along with the Dudhwa National Park and Kishanpur Wildlife Sanctuary, as parts of the Dudhwa Tiger Reserve under Project Tiger of the Government of India.
+The forests of Katerniaghat provide strategic connectivity between tiger habitats of Dudhwa and Kishanpur in India and Bardia National Park in Nepal.

 Some of the other wildlife sanctuaries of north India are Dachigam Wildlife Sanctuary, Changthang Wildlife Sanctuary, Noorichan Wildlife Sanctuary, Khol Hi-Raitan Wildlife Sanctuary, Bir Gurdialpura Wildlife Sanctuary and Bir Motibagh Wildlife Sanctuary.